ServiceStack/ServiceStack.Aws/README.md

+## .NET before Cloud Services

+One thing we've missed from being based on .NET is its predisposition towards Windows-only technologies, missing out on all the industrial strength server solutions that are being primarily developed for hosting on Linux.
+This puts .NET at a disadvantage to other platforms which have first-class support for using the best technologies at their discretion, which outside of .NET, are primarily running on Linux servers.

 ## AWS's servicified platform and polyglot ecosystem

 By building their managed platform behind platform-agnostic web services, Amazon have largely eroded this barrier.
 We